Shorovpaul/Shorovpaul/README.md

 # 📌 Goals

-My goal is to continuously improve my technical expertise, contribute to impactful projects, and grow as a professional in the field of **Networking, Infrastructure, and Emerging Technologies**.
+My goal is to continuously improve my technical expertise, contribute to impactful projects, and grow as a professional.

 ---